pattonsgirl/Fall2021-CEG2350/Labs/Lab01/README.md

 - [git + GitHub guide](https://guides.github.com/introduction/git-handbook/)
   - This is more than you need, but well done for the basic usage of `add`, `commit`, `push`

-## Part 4 Lab Report Questions:
+### Part 4 Lab Report Questions: (1 pt)

 There are none, proof is in the proverbial pudding.
 Head to Submission
+Successful completion of this portion is worth 1 pt

 ## Submission